ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-08-20-lean-ux-in-practice-by-mark-mcfarlane-and-succeeding-at-page-speed-by-chris-kirkland.md

 ---
 layout: post
-title: UX Talk Tokyo #12 - "Lean UX in Practice" by Mark McFarlane & "Succeeding at Page speed" by Chris Kirkland
+title: 2014 Aug-UX Talk Tokyo #12 - "Lean UX in Practice" by Mark McFarlane & "Succeeding at Page speed" by Chris Kirkland
 snippet: There will be two presentations: 1) "Giving effective feedback" Alexander from MoneyTree will ...
 ---
 40 participants